horse running

 The speed at which a horse can run is highly dependent on its breed.
 However, on average, horses can reach speeds of up to 25 to 30 mph (40 to 48 kph).

 How fast a horse moves also depends on the type of gait the horse is using.
 For instance, a trotting gait consists of a two-beat rhythm where the horse moves at a relatively slow pace.
-The gallop, on the other hand, is a four-beat rhythm that is used to achieve a much higher speed.
+The gallop, on the other hand, is a four-beat rhythm and is the fastest gait a horse can perform, allowing it to achieve its maximum speed.

-There are plenty of other factors that affect the speeds horses can reach apart from the breed.
-This includes the riding conditions, the distance that needs to be covered, and the horse’s diet.
+Many factors affect how fast a horse can run apart from the breed.
+These factors affect horse speed and include the riding conditions, the distance that needs to be covered, the horse’s diet, rider weight, training, age, terrain, and weather conditions.

 How Fast Can a Horse Run With a Rider?